Through My Eyes. Again - Cover

 Mid-December 1963 – late February 1964

-“I’m not going to let it interfere with my studies.
-It will be what Col and I did when we swapped languages.”
+“I won’t let it interfere with my other studies.
+After all, it will be the same as what Col and I did when he was learning English and I, German.
+That didn’t seem to cause a problem.”
 I thought back to how we’d worked together.
-“In fact, because we had to explain things more than once in both languages, it helped our understanding.”
+“In fact, because we had to explain things several times in both languages, it deepened our understanding.”

 “Well, we’ll see.
-I still have to sort things out with Mrs Wiśniewski.”
+I still have to sort things out with Mrs. Wiśniewski.”

 My mother laughed.
 “I’ll see what I can do.”

-An item well back in the newspaper discussed the recently started trial of twenty-one Auschwitz guards in Frankfurt.
+An item well back in the newspaper discussed the trial of twenty-one Auschwitz guards in Frankfurt.
 It seemed the prosecutor was unhappy with the charges brought against the defendants.
-Under German law, even for the guard responsible for operating the gas chambers, only charges of accomplice to murder could be brought as he was following orders’.
+Under German law, even for the guard responsible for operating the gas chambers, charges of accomplice to murder could only be brought as he was ‘following orders’.
 I wondered what Mutti Frida thought of this.
-I knew she had stopped hating them but had never forgiven those responsible for what had happened to her and her parents.
-I wondered if there had been any pressure brought to bear on West Germany to conduct these trials.
+I knew she had stopped hating them but had never forgiven those responsible for what had happened to her and her parents – along with millions of others.

 I pondered this as I lay in bed, before drifting off to sleep.

-“But take lots of paper,” I countered.
+“But that would take lots of paper too,” I countered.

 “Will your father be there for Christmas?”
 Col asked.

-We walked on in silence.
+We walked on for a few paces.

 “I don’t think either of us will have a family Christmas again.”
 Col’s voice was also flat now.